architect/arc.codes/src/views/docs/en/guides/developer-experience/sharing-code.md

 </div>
 </arc-viewer>

-The `post-like` route has access to shared code as well, but not views because it does not respond to a GET request.
+The `post-like` route has access to shared code as well, but not views because it is a `post` request handler, not a `get` handler.

 <arc-viewer default-tab=js>
 <div slot=contents>